This post may contain affiliate links. Please read our disclosure for more information.

 What a shock!

-The beaches were packed, sunbeds lined up row after row, no space in between and umbrellas precariously positioned to shade the loungers from the hot afternoon sun.
+Budva beach was packed, sunbeds lined up row after row, no space in between and umbrellas precariously positioned to shade the loungers from the hot afternoon sun.
 Loud music blared out from speakers every few yards, cheap bars and takeaway food outlets fought for the tourist’s euros.
 Normally, by now we would have taken some photos, but there was just not anything worth taking.
 You could say that we were a little more than shocked!

 Did we have a Plan B?
 No.